gpreviatti/base-api-netcore-ddd/README.md

 # Base NetCore api with DDD

-Nase project with some start libs and packages to help starts any other projects
+Project with libs and packages to help starts any other projects